metarank/metarank/doc/features/datetime.md

 }
 ```

-It's possible to compute how much time passed from the `created_at` field value till now, with the following config
+It's possible to compute how much time has passed from the `created_at` field value till now, with the following config
 snippet:

 ```yaml